My Top 7 Book Recommendations for A2 Spanish Readers

 Fifteen years after I read my first Spanish novel, the book market has exploded.

 Leveled readers in Spanish?
 Not just for kids anymore.
-You’ll find interesting and engaging books to read on your level.
+You’ll find interesting and engaging books to read at your level.

 As a reader with A2 Spanish skills, you have a lot to be excited about.